kanboard/kanboard/doc/plugin-registration.markdown

 - The first argument of the method `extendActions()` is the action class with the complete namespace path. **The namespace path must starts with a backslash** otherwise Kanboard will not be able to load your class.
 - The second argument is the description of your automatic action.

-The automatic action class must inherits from the class `Kanboard\Action\Base` and implements all abstract methods:
+The automatic action class must inherit from the class `Kanboard\Action\Base` and implements all abstract methods:

 - `getCompatibleEvents()`
 - `getActionRequiredParameters()`